 In the case of Barnes, the critical issue was whether the presumption of revocation could be rebutted.
 Evidence was admitted at trial that Barnes believed that the issue of a will was “all sorted” and no rupture of relevance occurred between Barnes and the beneficiaries that would warrant any assumption that the will was destroyed.
 Whilst it became apparent that Barnes had considered creating a new will, he did so under the belief that the will in question was currently valid.
 He ultimately did not create a new will.

 Having a copy admitted to probate is a complicated Supreme Court proceeding and involves a great deal of both procedural and legal knowledge to be successful.
-McNamara & Associates commonly deals in Wills and Estate matters before the Supreme Court and can provide the requisite knowledge and expertise to present your case in the most effective way possible.
-Call McNamara & Associates on 1300 574 974.
+McNamara Law commonly deals in Wills and Estate matters before the Supreme Court and can provide the requisite knowledge and expertise to present your case in the most effective way possible.
+Call McNamara Law on 1300 574 974.